zackstout/beatles-songwriting/README.md

 ##### #i dim - or the 'vii dim7 of ii'

-- 🎵 Till there was you (0:07)
+- ✅ Till there was you (0:07)
 - #i dim7 can substitute for VI 7b9.
 - So we see: I - #i dim7 - ii - V.
-- 🎵 My Sweet Lord
+- ✅ My Sweet Lord
 - Here we see: I - #i dim7 - VI7 - ii - V.
-- 🎵 Blackbird
+- ✅ Blackbird
+- Then, oddly, we have four NON-Beatles songs...
 - 🎵 Life on mars
 - 🎵 Don't look back in anger
 - 🎵 The tears of a clown